- Am I a candidate for minimally invasive surgery?

-Colorectal cancer is the one of the most common malignancies affecting both men and women.
-Surgery is the main treatment for resectable colorectal cancer and especially for patients diagnosed in early stages.
-During surgery, the section of the colon that harbors the tumor alongside the surrounding healthy tissue and nearby lymph nodes are removed.
+Colorectal cancer is one of the most common cancers in both men and women.
+Surgery is the main treatment for colorectal cancer, especially for patients diagnosed in the early stages.
+During surgery, part of the colon and sometimes rectum that has the tumor is removed, along with some of the nearby healthy tissue and lymph nodes.

-Traditionally, colorectal tumors were removed through an open surgery, in which the surgeon introduces one large abdominal incision (10-25 cm) to reach the colon.
-In the early 1990s, innovative and less invasive surgical procedures were introduced and, over time, gained popularity for their safety and recovery times.
+Colorectal tumors can be removed through open surgery, where a surgeon makes one large cut in the abdomen (10-25 cm) to reach the colon.
+Now there are new and less invasive surgical procedures that are improving safety and recovery time.

-Laparoscopic surgery is a specialized minimally invasive surgery in which the surgeon uses several small abdominal incisions (0.5-1 cm) to insert surgical instruments into the abdominal cavity as well as a long thin lighted tube with a camera on the end called laparoscope.
-The laparoscope transmits images from the abdominal cavity to high-resolution video monitors in the operating room.
-The surgical instruments function as an extension of the surgeons’ hands to dissect and resect the tumor.
-During the operation, the surgeon observes the abdomen and manipulates the instruments by watching the monitors.
-The resected tumor is bagged and pulled out through one of the incisions.
+Laparoscopic surgery is a type of minimally invasive surgery where the surgeon uses several small cuts in the abdomen (0.5-1 cm) to insert surgical instruments, including a long and thin tube with a light and a camera on the end called a laparoscope.
+A larger cut, about 3-5 cm wide, is made to remove the cancerous part of the colon or rectum.
+The laparoscope shows images on video monitors in the operating room.
+During the operation, the surgeon moves the instruments by watching the monitors.

 Robotic surgery is a newer type of laparoscopic surgery.
 In this procedure, the surgeon makes several small cuts in the abdomen.
 A camera and other surgical instruments are placed in this procedure too, but in robotic surgery, the surgeon controls the instruments using a computer.
 The camera sends 3D images to a high-definition computer monitor.